 Post and Vote

 You are smart, creative and caring, and now it’s your turn to create your own message, poem, rap, song, sculpture, painting, photo, movie, dance, game or story about caring for the world and one other.
-Use your iPod, cell phone, web cam or camera to record your masterpiece and post it on YouTube.
+Use your iPod, iPad, cell phone, web cam, or camera to record your masterpiece and post it on YouTube.
 Put a link to your creation in the Comments section below and take a look at what other kids’ have posted.
 To vote on which creation you like the best, click here.
-Voting will begin when we have 3 contributions and will be done in heats, or groups, of three.
 Winners will receive a free download of One World, One Heart Beating (the song) and will be posted on our Facebook page!

 Want or need to be off-screen?
 Here are some fun activities you can do with pencils, paper, a dictionary, old magazines, fabric scraps, string, markers, scissors and glue.